Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-migrate-from-azure-spring-apps.md

 - Azure CLI is available locally and the version > `1.27.1`.
 (Ensure the `az spring export` command is available)
 - Docker tools with WSL are available locally.
 - The Fitness Store source code [repository](https://github.com/Azure-Samples/acme-fitness-store.git) is accessible.
-- The Fitness Store has already been deployed on an ASA instance successfully.
-Refer to document [acme-fitness-store/azure-spring-apps-enterprise at Azure · Azure-Samples/acme-fitness-store](https://github.com/Azure-Samples/acme-fitness-store/tree/Azure/azure-spring-apps-enterprise) for guidance on setting up the ASA instance.
+- The Fitness Store has already been deployed on an Azure Spring Apps instance successfully.
+Refer to this [document](https://github.com/Azure-Samples/acme-fitness-store/tree/Azure/azure-spring-apps-enterprise) for guidance on setting up the Azure Spring Apps instance.

 ## Prepare resources

-### Step 1: Create resource group for migration target
+### 1. Create resource group for migration target
 ```shell
 RESOURCE_GROUP='<migrate-to-resource-group>'
 SUBSCRIPTION='<subscription-id>'